sasc1/sasc1.github.io/_posts/2014-3-3-webstorm.md

 <orderEntry type="library" name="Node.js v0.10.32 Core Modules" level="application" />
 {% endhighlight %}

 Replace $PROJECTNAME with the actual project name.
-Then reload the project in webstorm.
-Now you will see, that "require" is defined in webstorm and you can even jump to the definition with Ctrl+B.
+Then reload the project in WebStorm.
+Now you will see, that "require" is defined and you can even jump to the definition with Ctrl+B.